 You will require a copy of the relevant PDR form:

-- Professional employee PDR form (Word)
+- Professional staff PDR form (DOCX)

-- Management Band PDR form (Word)
+- Management Band PDR form (DOCX)

-- Clinical Research Nurse–Midwife PDR form (Word)
+- Clinical Research Nurse–Midwife PDR form (DOCX)

 Complete notes to inform your discussion, based on the above materials, and/or draft some answers in the relevant PDR form.